Friday, May 1, 2026

 the holes in the sunroom, both on the side and in the front, and under the spout, are the result of poor work that was done. this sealant was purchased to address damage created by water leaking in from the downspout, coming off the roof. if there's any left, i'll use it to weatherize the hole on the side from the inside. the hole shoud also be bricked over from the outside. this is landlord, but i'd do it myself and not think about it, if there wasn't so much to do. let's see if it works.

-parts of the basement ceiling are unfinished and have exposed plywood to upstairs. there are several holes in the plywood. some of them are the result of the kids stomping on the floor and some were created by rodents. they are access points for rodents, which have used the basement to store food they found upstairs and left droppings. right now, this space is completely cleaned out and i want to keep it that way. i have purchased very cheap, very thin wood that is intended for kids to use for woodworking to just glue underneath the board. i think it's important to avoid nails or screws and that crazy glue is the better approach. i have crazy glue around for general use. this wood will eventually need to be replaced altogether. for now, this is a very cheap but functional hack that should just block the access points into my unit from upstairs. this is certainly a landlord responsibility in the long run but there's no use in fixing the floors when there's kids - big kids - stomping on it. my concern is eliminating rodent access and this will work for me for now, but it's not a longterm solution.
+parts of the basement ceiling are unfinished and have exposed plywood to upstairs. there are several holes in the plywood. some of them are the result of the kids stomping on the floor and some were created by rodents. they are access points for rodents, which have used the basement to store food they found upstairs and left droppings. right now, this space is completely cleaned out and i want to keep it that way. i have purchased very cheap, very thin wood that is intended for kids to use for woodworking to just glue underneath the board. i think it's important to avoid nails or screws and that crazy glue is the better approach. i have crazy glue around for general use. this wood will eventually need to be replaced altogether. for now, this is a very cheap but functional hack that should just block the access points into my unit from upstairs. this is certainly a landlord responsibility in the long run but there's no use in fixing the floors when there's kids - big kids - stomping on it. my concern is eliminating rodent access and this will work for me for now, but it's not a longterm solution. forget about this.

 the window frame around the bedroom window has had difficulty keeping rain out during downpours. i tried to use the dap but it was not completely effective and gave out completely during the tornado last month. i applied the dap over what looks like an old application of great stuff, which was no longer working, if it ever did. this is again the result of poor previous work. so that doesn't seem to be the right approach. i believe the water is actually coming in from the upstairs window, which is open because it has an air conditoner in it. i will take a look outside soon to see if i can clean the area up and identify places the water is pooling. i was going to use some of the tape to weatherize the inside of the hole on the side, but i may re-evaluate, after noticing it was kicked in. due to the most recent vandalism, the exposed drywall may need to be completely redone before the outside is bricked over. this is landlord, but it's also the kind of thing i'd just do myself and not think twice about it, if it weren't for the fact that there's so much of it to do. let's see if it works.

-this is to address drafts inside the unit and keep heating costs down. i will run it around parts of the windows, around the doors and around the hole in the laundry, over the insulation. so, there will be insulation *and* tape over that hole. this is certainly landlord, but i'd just do it myself, if it weren't for the amount necessary to do. let's see if it works.
+this is to address drafts inside the unit and keep heating costs down. i will run it around parts of the windows, around the doors and around the hole in the laundry, over the insulation. so, there will be insulation *and* tape over that hole. this is certainly landlord, but i'd just do it myself, if it wasn't for the amount necessary to do. let's see if it works.

 i also have a list of items to do that i cannot do myself and are going to require some contracting: